Green Guru LLC Irrigation & Landscape Lighting

 • When subsurface fits: in select beds, subsurface dripline can keep watering clean and hidden while reducing evaporation and spray loss.

-Related product callouts: Drip filter + pressure regulator, Micro-drip emitters & stakes, and 1/4" inline emitter tubing.
+Related product callouts: Drip filter + pressure regulator, Micro-drip emitters & stakes, 1/4" inline emitter tubing, subsurface dripline, and container micro-drip kit (2 ft run).

 Micro-drip for containers and seasonal additions